Security & privacy

 Who runs ExactPic

-ExactPic is an independently operated project.
+ExactPic is operated by MASTERPANEL LLC (Louisville, Kentucky, USA), a registered Kentucky Limited Liability Company.
+You can verify the company on the Kentucky Secretary of State record.
 If you have a security question, want to report a vulnerability, or need clarification about how the tools handle your data, email [email protected] and we will respond.